LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LoginServiceAPI/methods/refresh.md

 indicator: both
 ---

-_Note_: as a Best Practice recommendation, it is best to call this method every three to five minutes to make sure the Login Service stays refreshed.
+_Note:_ as a Best Practice recommendation, it is best to call this method every three to five minutes to make sure the Login Service stays refreshed.

 ### Request